Brendan Eich, a programmer who

 small) performance

-outweighs the experience
+improvement outweighs the experience it

 provides